-Origin and Purpose:
+Origin and Purpose

 The Borzoi was originally bred for the coursing of hare, fox and wolves on more or less open terrain, relying on sight rather than scent.
 To accomplish this purpose, the Borzoi must be courageous, powerful, and capable of great speed.
 Special emphasis is placed on sound running structure, strong neck and jaws, keenness to game, and agility combined with proper condition.

 Sensitive, alert to the environment with a quiet dignity.
 Aggressiveness or shyness undesirable.

 Skull and Muzzle: Head long and lean and in proportion to the dog's size and substance.
 Viewed from above, the skull should look narrow, converging very gradually to the tip of the nose.
 The occipital process is accentuated.
 Well filled between and below the eyes.
 Measurement equal from the occiput to the inner corner of the eye (canthus) and from there to the tip of the nose.
 Skull slightly flat to slightly domed and narrow.
 Stop almost imperceptible.
 Head fine so that the direction of the bones and principal veins can be clearly seen.
 Seen from the side, the head and muzzle form a smooth, uninterrupted and slightly convex line.
-From the end of the nasal bone the nasal cartilage slopes slightly downto the nostrils.
+From the end of the nasal bone the nasal cartilage slopes slightly down to the nostrils.
 Nose large, black, nicely rounded and over-

 The neck should be well set on, widening gradually into the shoulders; clean, free from throatiness, slightly arched, well muscled, flat on the sides.
 The length of the neck should be approximately equal to the length of the head.

 Withers not accentuated.
 Shoulders clean, sloping back, flat muscled.
 Forelegs, when seen from the front, appear bladed, clean and straight, elbows neither in nor out.
 Seen from the side, width at the shoulder narrowing down to the pastern; elbows directed to the rear in a vertical line to the withers.
 Pasterns slightly sloping, strong, flexible and springy.
 The length of the forearms is about half the total height at the withers.

-Back: Rising in a graceful curve over the loins.
+Chest: rib cage relatively long, of oval cut, slightly sprung, great depth of brisket to the level of the elbows.
+The sternum is slightly pronounced with adequate width of forechest.
+The abdomen is well tucked up.
+Back: rising in a graceful curve over the loins.
 The highest point of the curve is situated over the last rib.
 The spines of the vertebrae are prominent and the pelvic bones palpable.
 The curve may be less pronounced in bitches than in dogs.
 Loin: broad, powerful and very muscular; not long.
 Croup: long, wide and well muscled with a gradual fall away.
-The greatest widths at the hip joints.
+The greatest width is at the hip joints.

 Long, rather low set, the tail bone reaching well below the hock joint.
 Well feathered, carried low in a graceful curve.
 In action may be used as a counter balance but not rising above the level of the back except when galloping.
 From the level of the hocks the tail may be sickle-

 A typical trot is a gait of moderate speed.
 At the trot, the front legs must reach well out with pasterns strong and springy.
 The rear legs are wider apart than the front while walking, but the feet tend to move closer to the midline as the dog accelerates.
 A flexible back is observable.
 When viewed from the side, there should be a noticeable drive with a ground covering stride.
 The overall appearance in motion should be that of effortless power, agility, smoothness, and grace.
 Hackney action or restricted gait is not desired.
 When in pursuit of prey, the dog moves at a very rapid gallop showing full extension and flexion of limbs and back exhibiting great speed and endurance.

 The foregoing description is that of the ideal Borzoi.
 Any deviation from the above described dog must be penalized to the extent of the deviation, keeping in mind the original purpose of the breed.

-Note: A male animal should have two apparently normal testicles fully descended into the scrotum.
+A male animal should have two apparently normal testicles fully descended into the scrotum.